-The Haemophilus influenzae type B vaccine (commonly called Hib vaccine) is used to prevent infections caused by the bacteria (bug) Haemophilus influenzae type B. Haemophilus influenzae is the name of a group of bacteria that can cause mild to very serious illness.
-The most common strain is type B (also called Hib).
+The Haemophilus influenzae type b vaccine (commonly called Hib vaccine) is used to prevent infections caused by the bacteria (bug) Haemophilus influenzae type b.
+Haemophilus influenzae is the name of a group of bacteria that can cause mild to very serious illness.
+The most common strain is type b (also called Hib).
 Hib can cause a range of infections from mild ear infections to serious bloodstream infections or meningitis.
 Find out more about Haemophilus influenzae.

-- Vaccination is the best method for preventing infection and reducing the seriousness of illness if you become infected.
-Being vaccinated with 2 doses against Hib will protect 90–100% of children up to the age of 6 from catching, or being seriously unwell from the disease.
+- Being vaccinated with 2 doses against Hib will protect 90 to 100% of children up to the age of 6 years from catching, or being seriously unwell from the disease.

 - The vaccine works by causing your body to produce its own protection (antibodies) against the bacteria.

-- You can't get Hib disease from the vaccine, as it doesn't contain live, active bacteria.
+- You can't get Hib disease from the vaccine as it doesn't contain live, active bacteria.

 - Hib vaccine is part of the New Zealand Immunisation Schedule and is offered free to babies.
 It's also offered free to children and adults with a weakened immune system, or those who have had their spleen removed, who are at high risk of Hib disease.